 I'm a psychologist, professor, clinical supervisor, speaker/workshop leader, consultant, and author, living and working in Calgary, Alberta, Canada.
+I have a master's degree in counselling psychology from Simon Fraser University (1985) and a PhD in counselling psychology from the University of Calgary.
 I am a Registered Psychologist in the Province of Alberta and a

 Clinical Fellow and Approved Supervisor in the American Association for